NanoCommons/identifiers/README.md

 ### Optional information

-The following bits of information are welcome but not required.
+The following bits of information are welcome but not required (in random order):

 * unique chemical composition
 * batch and/or lot number